Mantesh-git/Zepto-SQL-data-analysis-project/README.md

-✅ Project Overview
+📌 Project Overview

-This project simulates how data analysts work in real-world e-commerce or retail environments using SQL.
-The primary focus is on handling messy inventory data, performing Exploratory Data Analysis (EDA), implementing data cleaning techniques, and writing business-driven queries to generate actionable insights.

-The key objectives are:
+The goal is to simulate how actual data analysts in the e-commerce or retail industries work behind the scenes to use SQL to:

-✅ Set up a realistic e-commerce inventory database
+✅ Set up a messy, real-world e-commerce inventory database

-✅ Explore product categories, availability, and pricing inconsistencies
+✅ Perform Exploratory Data Analysis (EDA) to explore product categories, availability, and pricing inconsistencies

-✅ Clean the dataset by handling null values, invalid entries, and inconsistent formats
+✅ Implement Data Cleaning to handle null values, remove invalid entries, and convert pricing from paise to rupees

-✅ Derive insights around pricing, stock availability, discounts, and revenue generation using SQL
+✅ Write business-driven SQL queries to derive insights around pricing, inventory, stock availability, revenue and more

 📁 Dataset Overview

-The dataset is sourced from Kaggle and mimics inventory data scraped from Zepto’s official listings.
-It reflects real-world challenges, such as:
+The dataset was sourced from Kaggle and was originally scraped from Zepto’s official product listings.
+It mimics what you’d typically encounter in a real-world e-commerce inventory system.

-Duplicate product names due to multiple SKUs for varying weights, sizes, and discounts

-Missing or inconsistent values requiring data cleaning and transformation
+Each row represents a unique SKU (Stock Keeping Unit) for a product.
+Duplicate product names exist because the same product may appear multiple times in different package sizes, weights, discounts, or categories to improve visibility – exactly how real catalog data looks.

-🧾 Columns Description
+🧾 Columns:

-Column	Description
-sku_id	Unique identifier for each product entry name	Product name as displayed in the app category	Product category like Fruits, Snacks, Beverages, etc. mrp	Maximum Retail Price (converted from paise to rupees) discountPercent	Discount percentage applied on MRP discountedSellingPrice	Final price after discount (in rupees) availableQuantity	Units available in inventory weightInGms	Product weight in grams outOfStock	Boolean flag indicating if the product is out of stock quantity	Number of units per package (may include loose produce) 🔧 Project Workflow
+sku_id: Unique identifier for each product entry (Synthetic Primary Key)

+name: Product name as it appears on the app

+category: Product category like Fruits, Snacks, Beverages, etc.

+mrp: Maximum Retail Price (originally in paise, converted to ₹)

+discountPercent: Discount applied on MRP

+discountedSellingPrice: Final price after discount (also converted to ₹)

+availableQuantity: Units available in inventory

+weightInGms: Product weight in grams

+outOfStock: Boolean flag indicating stock availability

+quantity: Number of units per package (mixed with grams for loose produce)

+🔧 Project Workflow
+Here’s a step-by-step breakdown of what we do in this project:

-1️⃣ Database & Table Creation
+1. Database & Table Creation

-Created a zepto table with relevant data types using PostgreSQL.
+We start by creating a SQL table with appropriate data types:

-Defined sku_id as the primary key.

-Ensured data consistency by specifying column constraints.

 CREATE TABLE zepto (
   sku_id SERIAL PRIMARY KEY,